mbylstra/actions-todo-bot/README.md

 # Kaizen Contributor Checklist
-This action parses PR description and set commit status to success if there are no unfilled checkbox.
+This action parses PR description and set commit status to success if there are no unfilled checkboxes related to Kaizen contributions.

 ## Using the Action